-We are marketing the PURE EP System as an additional information system for the EP lab.
+We are marketing the PURE EPTM System as an additional information system for the EP lab.
 In general, the EP market is characterized by intense competition.
 There are currently four large companies that share the majority of the EP recording market share in the US.
 They produce the following electrophysiology recording systems, with an average selling price of approximately \$160,000 (source: DRG Medtech 360 Millennium report on EP Devices, issued in June 2019):

 - GE Healthcare's family of CardioLab Recording Systems were initially developed in the early 1990s by Prucka Engineering, which was acquired by General Electric Company in 1999. - The LabSystem PRO EP Recording System was originally designed in the late 1980s by C.R.
 Bard.
 C.R.
-Bard's electrophysiology business was acquired by Boston Scientific Corporation in 2013. - Siemens AG developed the Axiom Sensis XP in 2002 and now offers Sensis Vibe - HeNan HuaNan Medical Science and Technology Co., LTD. offers the GY-6000 multi-channel physiological recorder (not FDA approved). - St. Jude Medical, Inc.'s EP-WorkMate Recording System was acquired from EP MedSystems, Inc. in 2008, which had received clearance for the product from the FDA in 2003.
-In January 2017, Abbott Laboratories acquired St Jude Medical, Inc.
+Bard's electrophysiology business was acquired by Boston Scientific Corporation in 2013. - HeNan HuaNan Medical Science and Technology Co., LTD. offers the GY-6000 multi-channel physiological recorder (not FDA approved). - St. Jude Medical, Inc.'s EP-WorkMate Recording System was acquired from EP MedSystems, Inc. in 2008, which had received clearance for the product from the FDA in 2003.
+In January 2017, Abbott Laboratories acquired St Jude Medical, Inc. - CathVision is developing an EP recording system, ECGenius System[TM] which is not yet cleared for sale in the US and not authorized for sale in Europe.

 Based upon our analysis of data taken from patent applications filed with the U.S. Patent and Trademark Office ("USPTO") and 510(k) approval applications filed with the FDA, and various publications, we believe that the above recording systems are built on relatively old technologies and all use similar approach in applying hardware and digital filters to remove noise and artifacts.
 We reasonably believe that such an approach sacrifices cardiac signal fidelity, and in the case of ablation, has a direct impact on the ablation strategy of an electrophysiologist.
 The method to remove noise and artifacts used by the conventional recorders could be a contributing factor to the multiple (or repeated) ablation procedures that are frequently required in order to completely cure patients from complex arrhythmias.
-We are not currently aware of any other companies that are developing similar recording technologies for electrophysiology laboratories.
+We are not currently aware of any other companies that are developing similar signal processing technologies for electrophysiology laboratories.